Examples of how research using CPRD data benefits public health

 Helping doctors to diagnose cancer as early as possible

-The National Institute of Clinical Excellence (NICE) regularly reviews new medical research and write guidelines on the best and most up-to-date ways to diagnose and treat patients.
+The National Institute for Clinical Excellence (NICE) regularly reviews new medical research and write guidelines on the best and most up-to-date ways to diagnose and treat patients.

 One important decision that doctors must regularly make is when a patient’s symptoms could suggest the possibility of cancer.
 In this case, NICE guidelines are vital to help doctors decide when to refer patients for further specialist tests.
 For example, a patient visiting their doctor with blood in their urine may have an early sign of bladder cancer, or, more likely, they may have a bladder infection.
 NICE guidelines support doctors with the decision of how best to move forward with treatment.